vpro/jsr107-magnolia/README.md

    public String getAssetLink(Image image, String variation) {

 ```
 Actually the code can also be accessed if you want to configure a cache programmaticly for some other reason.
-This more or less eliminates to configure cache outside code altogether.
+This more or less eliminates the need to configure cache outside code altogether.
+The cache settings are in this way still visible in the JCR-tree, and can be modified and viewed via JMX, but they can be maintained in the code of your application.
 ```java
        // Create browser cache for api clients setInstallOrUpdateTask(CreateCacheConfigurationTask.builder()